Skip to main content

 Gear

-Prices are listed as a practical galactic average.
-The Game Master should adjust them based on legality, scarcity, local industry, faction control, war zones, embargoes, or politics that disrupt trade.
+Adjust prices based on legality, scarcity, local industry, faction control, war zones, embargoes, or trade disruptions.

 For most Astrabound campaigns, characters should begin with $1,000 instead of the usual $500.